-For a pregnant person, it's often hard to focus on the fourth trimester before the baby is born.
+For a pregnant mom, it's often hard to focus on the fourth trimester before the baby is born.
 Preoccupied with all the changes in their bodies, anticipating labor & delivery, when we are pregnant we often feel as if postpartum is a territory far off in the distance.

 Why is extra support so important?